Tigran-Harutyunyan/airbnb-nuxt/README.md

 - Google authentication
 - Github authentication
 - Image upload using Cloudinary CDN
-- Client form validation and handling using VeeValidate
+- Client form validation and handling using Vee Validate
-- Server error handling using react-toast
 - Calendars with Vue datepicker
 - Modals and menu with HeadlessUI
 - Dropdown, toast notifications with Tailwind PrimeVue library of components